Autopilot: The Future of Marketing Automation Is Visual

 The solution offers end-to-end marketing automation features, campaign management, and Return on investment (ROI) reporting.

-Autopilot currently integrates with Salesforce and Pipedrive, and is planning integrations with other CRM solutions like Zendesk, Base CRM, Freshdesk, Copper, and Insightly.
+Autopilot currently integrates with Salesforce and Pipedrive, and is planning integrations with other CRM solutions like Zendesk, Freshdesk, Copper, and Insightly.

 The future of marketing is collaborative